ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R174]** A "Accept/Reject Invite" operation MUST satisfy the following conditions to be valid:
 * The digital signature over the invitation content is valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI User
-* The unique identifier of the invoking BPI User is in the list of authorized BPI User on the IVSM
+* The unique identifier of the invoking BPI User is in the list of authorized BPI Users on the IVSM
-* The unique IVSM identifer provided by the invoking BPI User matches the unique identifier of the IVSM.
+* The unique IVSM identifier provided by the invoking BPI User matches the unique identifier of the IVSM.

-**[R175]** For the purpose of BPI Interoperability, a valid "Accept/Reject Invite" operation a BPI invokes MUST return from the IVSM a cryptographically secured and masked secret for the accepting BPI User if the invitation is accepted and no value if the invitation is rejected.
+**[R175]** For BPI Interoperability, a valid "Accept/Reject Invite" operation a BPI invokes MUST return from the IVSM a cryptographically secured and masked secret for the accepting BPI User if the invitation is accepted and no value if the invitation is rejected.

 **Add/Remove BPI User**

-Adding and removing BPI User to an IVSM is expected to be a typical operation given that for example joint state finalization requirements may change during processing requiring BPI Users to be added or removed.
-Given that this is a sensitive business operation with regard to, in particular audits, care has to be taken to ensure proper controls.
+Adding to and removing from an IVSM one or more BPI Users is expected to be a typical operation given that, for example, joint state finalization requirements may change during processing requiring BPI Users to be added or removed.
+Given that this is a sensitive business operation concerning, in particular, audits, care has to be taken to ensure proper controls.

 **[R176]** The "Add BPI User" operation a BPI invokes MUST be initiated only by an authorized BPI on the IVSM.